mtlynch/mtlynch.io/content/notes/zig-strings-call-c-code/index.md

 There are a few changes between the original implementation and this revision.

-First, this function takes a `std.mem.Allocator`, a Zig type that allocates memory.
-In Zig, you don't just allocate memory whenever you feel like it.
-To avoid hidden memory allocations, functions accept a `std.mem.Allocator` type, which makes it obvious to callers that the function might allocate memory.
+First, this function takes a `std.mem.Allocator`, a Zig object that allocates memory.
+In Zig, you don't just allocate memory whenever you feel like it by calling a global memory allocation function like you do in C. To avoid hidden memory allocations, functions accept a `std.mem.Allocator` type, which makes it obvious to callers that the function might allocate memory.

-Next, instead of returning a C memory buffer and making it the caller's responsibility to free in a non-standard way, the function returns a regular Zig slice.
+Next, instead of returning a C memory buffer and making it the caller's responsibility to free in a non-standard way, the new `strdup` implementation returns a regular Zig slice.
 Callers to `strdup` are still responsible for freeing the slice, but they can do it the standard way with `allocator.free`.

 The downside of this revision is that it's slower than the previous version.
-In this version, I'm allocating and copying memory twice: once in C, and another time in Zig.
+I'm allocating and copying memory twice: once in C, and another time in Zig.
 If this were performance-critical code, perhaps I'd take the speedup by making the caller deal with the C array, but in general, I prefer to let Zig manage my memory.

 Here's a complete example with the new wrapper implementation: